- Search The Registry

 Marsalis is valued globally as a teacher and spokesman for music education.
 He has received honorary doctorates from more than a dozen universities and colleges.
 Through JALC education programs, he regularly conducts master classes, lectures, and concerts for students of all ages, including the popular JALC Jazz for Young People concerts.

 He has also been featured in the TV production of Marsalis on Music for the Public Broadcasting System and the series Making the Music for National Public Radio, which won a Peabody Award in 1996.
-Marsalis has also written a companion book for the PBS series, as well as "Sweet Swing Blues on the Road," collaboration with JALC photographer Frank Stewart.
+Marsalis has also written a companion book for the PBS series, as well as "Sweet Swing Blues on the Road," in collaboration with JALC photographer Frank Stewart.

 Marsalis was named one of “America’s 25 Most Influential People” by Time magazine and one of “The 50 Most Influential Boomers” by Life magazine in recognition of his critical role in stimulating an increased awareness of jazz in the consciousness of an entire generation of jazz fans and artists.
 In 2001, Marsalis was awarded the United Nations designation of “Messenger of Peace” by UN Secretary-General Kofi Annan, and in 2002, received the Congressional “Horizon Award.”